gmazzap/Faber/README.md

 ##Init Hook

-No matter the method used to instantiate the container, when an instance is created an action hook is fired: **`"faber_{$id}_init"`**.
+No matter the method used to instantiate the container, when an instance is created, an action hook is fired: **`"faber_{$id}_init"`**.
 The `$id` part is, as you can guess, the instance id.

-When container is instantiated using dynamic method, passing an id is optional, but when no id is passed to constructor an unique id is created, it is not predictable, but can be retrieved using `getId()` method.
+When container is instantiated using dynamic method, passing an id is optional, but when no id is passed to constructor an unique id is automatically created, it isn't predictable, but can be retrieved using **`getId()`** method.

     $myapp = new GM\Faber();
     $id = $myapp->getId(); // will be something like 'faber_5400d85c5a18c'

-However, if you plan to use the init hook and dynamic instantiation, is probably preferable to pass an id to constructor:
+However, if you plan to use the init hook and dynamic instantiation, is probably preferable to pass an instance id to constructor:

     $myapp = new GM\Faber( [], 'my_app' );
     $id = $myapp->getId(); // will be 'my_app'

 The id is the second argument, because first is an array of properties / services to be registered on instance creation.

-The hook can be used to add properties and services to container, because the action passes as argument the just created container instance:
+The hook can be used to add properties and services to container, because the action passes as argument the just-created container instance:

     add_action( 'faber_' . $container->getId() . '_init', function( $container ) {
        // do something with container